kirbykevinson/speaco-client/protocol.md

 ### `attachment-fetched`

-Sent the the server finishes uploading the attachment to the user
+Sent when the server finishes uploading the attachment to the user

 * `data` - base64-encoded data URL of the attachment's file